5 key cornerstones of a super networked business

 Click below to share this post

-Excellence in any two or three of them will make any business an industry leader.
+Excellence in any two or three of them will make any business an industry leader, So you need to follow 5 Key Cornerstones Of a Super Networked Business.
 Very few companies do all five of them at the world’s best level.
 While several companies could be used as case examples to illustrate the concept of 5-STAR Business Networks, Amazon.com is a company that excels in all of them.
 Amazon.com is a successful example of an emerging Global Business Network.

 In the retail industry, Amazon has achieved far more efficiency than its competitors – this allows it to offer lower prices and attract new customers achieving extraordinary growth of 100% in 3 years from 2009 to 2011- a period where other businesses were challenged by the economic crisis post-2008.